Is Someone Complaining about Your Snoring?

 - reduced mental function, including depression, poor concentration, poor memory, anxiety and lack of motivation

 There are many treatment options for snoring and sleep apnea, which can range from lifestyle changes such as weight loss, alcohol reduction, various oral appliances, CPAP machines, to surgery to remove excess soft tissue.
 With all forms of treatment, some people respond better than others.
 We can discuss which treatments may be suitable for you or liaise with your GP or specialist.

 At Mascot Dental Clinic, treatment options we may recommend include:

 Mandibular Advancement Splint (MAS)

-The MAS is a custom-made, adjustable appliance.
+The MAS is a custom-made, adjustable appliance made from 3D-printed nylon.
 It works to position the lower jaw forward to widen your airway.
 There are two separate pieces, making it much more comfortable to wear than an appliance made of a single block.